binkley/homebrewery-files/witch.md

 As an action, you begin a mystical singsong that lasts for 1 minute, requiring concentration as though you were concentrating on a spell.
 While it lasts, each ally of your choice within 30 feet of you has advantage on saving throws against spells and other magical effects.

-Once you use this feature, you can’t do so again until you finish a long rest.
+Once you use this feature, you can’t do so again until you finish a Long Rest.

 ### The Mother Calling